anonymous0374/react-scaffold/react-learning-notes.md

-## React Learnning Notes
+# React Learnning Notes
-  by: j-sparrow, from 2018-07-17

-1. What is React?
+## What is React?
   React is a JS library for building User Interfaces.

-2. Characteristics of React?
+## Characteristics of React?
-  - Use "Declarative" syntax to describe a "View" for each "Frame"(State) of the web application.
+  1. Use "Declarative" syntax to describe a "View" for each "Frame"(State) of the web application.
-  - It's Component-Based, build encapsulated components that manage their own state, then compose them to make complex UIs.
+  2. It's Component-Based, build encapsulated components that manage their own state, then compose them to make complex UIs.

-3. Essential Concepts of React
+## Essential Concepts of React
-  - JSX and React Element
+  ### JSX and React Element
     a.
 Why JSX?
       > React embraces the fact that rendering logic is inherently coupled with other UI logic: how events are handled, how the state changes over time,